gvwilson/sensibleadventures/bookster/bookster.md

 her pocket.
 This time, though, the sky was dark, and her teacher was unconscious with twenty-two fresh stitches in his side.
 She supposed she should go back to the Three Rabbits, but the thought of lying alone in her room was unbearable.
-Maybe he should go to Uncle Regi's instead, if she could figure out how to get there.
+Maybe she should go to Uncle Regi's instead, if she could figure out how to get there.

 "Well, then."
 Erileine turned as Thomas ambled down the steps.
 "Quite